NerdPirate/BrainteaserPasscode/README.md

 # Overview #
 Just a simple brainteaser from a work social event.
 This project is a solver written in x86_64 assembly, [mostly] for fun.
+Currently porting to aarch64 assembly.

 ## Problem Statement ##
 The security door passcode is a seven digit number whose digits total 35.
 The fourth digit is three more than the first digit, the fifth digit is four more than the second digit, the sixth digit is one less than the fourth digit, the last digit is one less than twice the second digit, and the sum of the first and third digits is one more than the fourth digits.
 However, the passcode has no repeated digits.
 Digits must be > 0 and < 10.
 What is the passcode?